gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 ### Use relative hyperlinks for local links

-Hyperlinks which point to the same domain should have relative path (not include the domain).
-This is usefully when you test the build of the website on a local installations or on preview builds from your build system.
+When referencing another page within [gatsbyjs.org](https://www.gatsbyjs.org/) hyperlinks should use relative paths (not include the full domain).
+This guarantees that all links function when running locally or in preview.

 ```markdown
 <!-- Good -->